This post was originally published on the Mellanox blog.

 So, what is a SmartNIC?
 A DPU-based SmartNIC is a network adapter that accelerates functionality and offloads it from the server (or storage) CPU.

-How you should build a DPU-based SmartNIC and which SmartNIC is the best for each workload… well, the devil is in the details.
+Which SmartNIC is the best for each workload or how you should use a SmartNIC… well, the devil is in the details.
 It’s important to dig into exactly what data path and virtualization accelerations are available and how they can be used.
-If you’re interested, see my next post, Achieving a Cloud-Scale Architecture with DPUs.
+If you’re interested, see Kevin Deierling’s post, Achieving a Cloud-Scale Architecture with DPUs.

 For more information about SmartNIC use cases, see the following resources: